rollkit/docs/tutorials/gm-world.md

 brew install wget
 ```

-## Part One
+## Part one

 This part of the tutorial will teach developers how to easily run a local data availability (DA) devnet on their own machine (or in the cloud).
 **Running a local devnet for DA to test your rollup is the recommended first step before deploying to a testnet.**
 This eliminates the need for testnet tokens and deploying to a testnet until you are ready.

 ::: warning
-Part One of the tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.
+Part one of the tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.
 :::

 Whether you're a developer simply testing things on your laptop or using a virtual machine in the cloud,
 this process can be done on any machine of your choosing.
-We tested out the Devnet section (Part One) on a machine with the following specs:
+We tested out the Devnet section (part one) on a machine with the following specs:

 * Memory: 1 GB RAM
 * CPU: Single Core AMD